ChelseaSwalec/chelseaswalec.github.io/README.md

 # Chelsea Swalec
-## Shipping Lead in the Detroit Area
+## Dispatch Supervisor in the Detroit Area